Blog What Is Parenthood Planning?

 Why would you need to plan parenthood?

-Because becoming a parent is the biggest decision most of us make in our lifetimes.
-It's certainly the most irreversible decision.
+Becoming a parent is the biggest decision most of us make in our lifetimes.
+It’s certainly the most irreversible decision.
 Planning helps us make better decisions.

 Secondly, because parenthood is hard on parents, and planning makes it easier and more enjoyable.